MakerXStudio/algorand-sandbox-dev/README.md

 to run in `DevMode`.

 ### 2. Executing docker builds as part of CI/CD is slow
-Build the official algorand sandbox as part of CI/CD takes quite some time, so we do this as part of a separate pipeline (see `azure-pipelines.yml` in this repo for the configuration), and push the results to DockerHub.
+Building the official algorand sandbox as part of CI/CD takes quite some time, so we do this as part of a separate pipeline (see `azure-pipelines.yml` in this repo for the configuration), and push the results to DockerHub.
 As outlined above, we've also made these builds public, which saves time locally when updating to new versions.